trailfrenzy/SIwithET/README.md

 ## Derived Units and User Derived Literals (UDL)

+Derived Units are constructed as products of powers of the base units.
 Anoter simple way to use a unit type is through C++ UDLs offered in header file `DerivedUnits.h`.

 For example to automatically create a Joule for use with the above mentioned header add the following in your code: